Get

 Image Credit: David Mark, Pixabay

 The last dog breed that you probably thought would appear on this list is a Greyhound.
-However, while they are one of the fastest dogs in the world, they have very little endurance.
+However, while they are one of the fastest dogs in the world, they have very little sustained endurance.
 A short walk once a day is all they need.
 Alternatively, a quick run around a fenced-in area is also suitable.
 They love to play fetch and similar games.
-These dogs sleep for almost 18 hours a day, which doesn’t leave much time for running.
+These dogs sleep for up to almost 18 hours a day, which doesn’t leave much time for running.

-Many people consider Greyhounds to make wonderful pets, even if they are still bred mostly for races.
+Many people consider Greyhounds to make wonderful pets, even if they are still bred mostly for racing.
 They are loving and affectionate.
 Many enjoy the company of humans and will get along with other animals as well, including cats, as long as they are socialized from a young age.
 They have a high prey drive in many cases, but this can vary from dog to dog.
-They don’t tolerate roughness and can actually get injured more than other breeds, as they have thinner than usual skin.
+They don’t tolerate roughness and can actually get injured more easily than other breeds, as they have thinner than usual skin.
 They are not generally barkers, though they may bark on some occasions.

 13. Pekingese